 Naturally, you can drive to the Lodge if your car is available.
 However, you will need a dining reservation to park there.

-For example, I often reserve breakfast, drive over, park at a resort, and leave my car there for the day.
-This leaves me with the flexibility to be able to use Disney transportation when I’m on property.
-While at the same time, I can also get back to my car fairly easily if needed.
+Often, I’ll reserve breakfast, park at a resort, and leave my car there for the day.
+This option leaves me with the flexibility to use Disney transportation when I’m on property.

 However, it’s hardly noticeable, except when the cast members get a bit rowdy.
 For example, you might notice the sign below states, “The goings-on can get a little loud, and that’s just the way we like it.”